QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 keeping the  replacement ratio constant.

-With private information, the planner can't observe the worker's search effort and therefore makes   the replacement ratio  fall and search effort rise as the duration of unemployment increases, especially early in an unemployment spell.
+With private information, the planner can't observe the worker's search effort and therefore makes   the replacement ratio  fall.

+Evidently, search
+effort rise as the duration of unemployment increases, especially early in an unemployment spell.